Rordan1/Rordan1/README.md

     <tr>
         <td valign="center">

-    🎓 I am currently pursuing the Security+, Linux Essentials, and AWS cloud practicioner certifications.
+    🎓 I'm currently pursuing the following certifications: Security+, Linux Essentials, and AWS's Solutions Architect Associate.
-    💥 I am currently learning programming fundamentals and also interested in API's.
+    🎯 My GOALS with using github are to store and share code while simultaneously becoming comprehensive in various programming languages, including powerhouses such as Python, Javascript, and GO.
-    🎯 My Goal is to learn the most useful programming languages.
+    🐦 Let's connect !
+I post screenshots of recent projects and technologies I'm working with on twitter. https://twitter.com/Rordan1